USS Higgins Holds Change of Command Ceremony

 |0

-This work, USS Higgins Holds Change of Command Ceremony [Image 8 of 8], by PO2 Trevor Hale, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Higgins Holds Change of Command Ceremony, by PO2 Trevor Hale, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.